yangcheng24/yangcheng24.github.io/README.md

 In conclusion, while PointCLIP presents an intriguing new way to approach 3D point cloud classification, further research and development are required to fully realize its potential.

+Here is a link for presentation slides of this blog post.
 <div align="center">

 <h2>Reference</h2>